 Back to top

 Siena Heights University will maintain close attention to guidelines from the CDC, state and local health departments as well as conditions on the campus.
 Fall semester classes will begin on August 30.
-If, at any point in the semester, the level of infection on campus or advice from the health departments recommend it, classes will move to being offered on a remote basis even before the Thanksgiving break.
-In either case, transition at Thanksgiving or earlier, faculty members will provide guidance regarding expectations for levels of participation, submission of assignments, and other class requirements.
+If, at any point in the semester, the level of infection on campus or advice from the health departments warrant it, classes will be moved to a remote basis.
+Faculty members will provide guidance regarding expectations for levels of participation, submission of assignments, and other class requirements.
 Students are expected to maintain appropriate communication with faculty members to ensure that they can accomplish the course requirements.

-Office hours will be held either virtually or face-to-face.
+Faculty Office Hours: Office hours will be offered both virtually and face-to-face.
 Face-to-face sessions should be held in places that provide sufficient space to allow social distancing.
 Course syllabi will provide information for making contact with faculty.
 A careful study of the course syllabus is a vital step toward success in the class.

-Experiential learning on and off campus will require special adaptations during this time.
-Appropriate information will be provided for each opportunity through the appropriate course.
+Experiential Learning: Experiential learning on and off campus will require special adaptations during this time.
+Information will be provided for each opportunity through the appropriate course.

 Back to top